Sexual harassment prevention in an organisation needs recognition of behavior, redressal process and change in attitude.

 It should not be considered as merely a wrong against woman who is harassed but against the institution where she works.

-Therefore, ensure the compliance of POSH Act to protect yourself, your fellow colleagues and your organisation against this menace.
+Therefore, ensure the compliance of POSH Act to protect yourself, your fellow colleagues and your organization against this menace.